EyeWise Vision Clinic

 Preparing for your cataract surgery typically involves several steps to ensure a smooth procedure and optimal recovery.
 Here’s what to expect before your surgery:

-• One week before your scheduled surgery, the cataract specialist will conduct various tests to assess the size and shape of your eye.
+• One week before your scheduled surgery, your cataract specialist will conduct various tests to assess the size and shape of your eye.
 These tests are essential in determining the most suitable artificial lens (an intraocular lens or IOL) for your specific needs.

 • Make sure to provide your specialist with a comprehensive list of any medications you are currently taking.
 If any of these medications have the potential to cause bleeding during the surgery, your eye doctor might recommend discontinuing them temporarily.